Acute Care Surgery Fellowship

 The fellowship year is divided into two major components to meet the AAST curriculum.

-- Thoracic Surgery (University of Maryland Upper Chesapeake Hospital)
+- Cardiac and Thoracic Surgery – University of Maryland Medical Center

 III.
 Electives (3 Months)

 - Active Military Only: Joint Trauma Systems – Brooke Army Medical Center (1 month)

 - Rib plating